-Reading -1.0
+Reading -0.5

-Writing -4.5
+Writing -2.0

-Maths -0.3
+Maths -0.1

 '0' is progress in line with expectations.
 The school progress score is calculated by averaging all the progress scores of every child in each subject and comparing this to the 'in line' marker.
-Therefore, in reading and maths, we were a tiny percentage under expected progress overall and in writing (explained above) further below.
-The progress is calculated by looking at children's KS1 scores in year 2 and comparing this to their score in Year 6 under the new framework.
+Therefore, in reading and maths, we were a tiny percentage under expected progress overall and in writing (explained above) further below but again, these figures have been improving year-on-year since the new framework introduction.
+The progress is calculated by looking at children's KS1 scores in year2 and comparing this to their score in Year6 under the new framework.
 A significant number of our children attained very highly at KS1 and therefore the progress measure becomes very challenging for us to attain positive figures in, under the new framework, despite pleasing results at higher levels in reading, maths and grammar and punctuation (see below).